aerickt/lapwing-for-beginners/src/Chapter-05.md

 > If you'd like to know more about the default dictionaries that come with the all-in-one plugin, have a look at the [homepage](https://github.com/aerickt/plover-lapwing-aio).

+### Dictionary updates

+The Lapwing dictionary and theory are pretty stable, but the dictionary is updated on a weekly basis to fix mistakes and typos.
+Occasionally there are also changes to the theory itself to make it more consistent and easier to learn.
+This book is always in sync with the latest version of the dictionary.
+However, the plugin (and therefore the dictionary) do not autoupdate.
+To update the plugin and dictionaries:

+1. Open the plugins manager and find <code class="code-mono">plover-lapwing-aio</code>.
+1. Press the update button.
+1. In Plover's main window, go to <code class="code-mono">File → Open Config Folder</code>.
+1. Delete the dictionary you want to update (e.g. <code class="code-mono">lapwing-base.json</code>)
+1. Restart Plover

 ### Setting up Lapwing manually

 If you do not want to use the all-in-one plugin, please see [Appendix B](Appendix-B.md) if you wish to set up Lapwing dictionaries manually (not recommended).